rond-authz/rond-authz.github.io/_docs/metrics.md

 ## Grafana dashboards

-We have created a Grafana dashboard which use both Prometheus and Loki as data sources. <a download target="_blank" href="/assets/static/rond-dashboard.json">Click here</a> to download the json of the dashboard.
+We have created a Grafana dashboard which uses both Prometheus and Loki as data sources. <a download target="_blank" href="/assets/static/rond-dashboard.json">Click here</a> to download the json of the dashboard.

 #### Disable metrics

 To disable the collection of metrics, set the environment variables `EXPOSE_METRICS` to `false`.
-This will avoid to expose the metrics route.
+This will also prevent the exposition of the metrics collection route.